 Since 2000, we have grown our asset base from $26 billion to $86 billion.
-Simultaneously, we've raised the annual dividend from $0.80 per share to $2.50 per share in 2017 (based on most recent declared quarterly dividend).
-Our portfolio of complementary infrastructure assets and $24 billion of near-term growth projects are expected to support annual dividend growth at the upper end of 8 to 10% through 2020, with an anticipated additional 8 to 10% in 2021.
+Simultaneously, we've raised the annual dividend from $0.80 per share to $2.76 per share in 2018 (based on most recent declared quarterly dividend).
+Our portfolio of complementary infrastructure assets and $23 billion of near-term growth projects are expected to support annual dividend growth at the upper end of 8 to 10% through 2020, with an anticipated additional 8 to 10% in 2021.

 With continued expected growth in each of our business lines, we expect to continue to grow our business for decades to come, delivering growing returns to our investors.

 |Net income/(loss) attributable to common shares||1,712||1,743||(1,240)||124||2,997|